 Posted by Gossman Law Firm, LLC || 13-Jul-2018

-Hopefully your parenting plan already accounts for holidays.
+Hopefully, your parenting plan already accounts for holidays.
 If not, you should consult with an attorney to discuss how to create one.
 Even without a parenting plan in place, you still should know when your kids will be getting out of school for summer break, and by then, you should have already spoken to your co-parent about the children’s summer schedule.
 You can have this conversation in person, over the phone, or if you don’t get along, in a neutral professional’s office.
-Involve Your Children in the Planning

 At Gossman Law Firm, LLC, our experienced attorney is dedicated to helping families in Alabama resolve their legal disputes.
 We have the skills and resources that you need to ensure your legal rights are protected.
 If you need help making a co-parenting plan for the summer, you should contact our Birmingham divorce lawyer to schedule your free consultation.

 Call 205-606-6896 to find out what our friendly legal team can do for you!